kristianschneider/ha-multical_21/info.md

 ## Installation

 1. Click install.
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Kamstrup 403".
+1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Multical 21".

 {% endif %}